AnanthaRajuC/Useful-Softwares-Tools-list/README.md

 - <a href="https://jsfiddle.net/" target="_blank" >JSFiddle</a> Test your JavaScript, CSS, HTML or CoffeeScript online with JSFiddle code editor.
 - <a href="http://sqlfiddle.com/" target="_blank" >SQL Fiddle</a> A tool for easy online testing and sharing of database problems and their solutions.
 - <a href="http://pythonfiddle.com/" target="_blank" >Python Fiddle</a> The Python IDE for the web.
 Play around with and modify live example code.
 Share or demonstrate solutions to problems.
+- <a href="http://www.r-fiddle.org/#/" target="_blank" >R-Fiddle</a> share code snippets or makie your own variations on others people code.